agusjuli/assignment-2.13-serverless-architecture/README.md

 5. The scenarios I would recommend using Serverless Framework over Terraform, and vice versa:
 🔹 Use Serverless Framework: Best for Simplicity and Serverless Apps Recommended Scenarios:
-Building Event-Driven Applications:
+A. Building Event-Driven Applications:
 When your app primarily relies on serverless functions (e.g., AWS Lambda) and managed services.
 Example: An e-commerce app using Lambda for processing orders and DynamoDB for storage.
-Microservices Architecture:
+B. Microservices Architecture:
 If you need to deploy multiple small, independent functions with APIs.
 Example: A REST API with separate functions for authentication, payments, and notifications.
-Rapid Prototyping and MVPs:
+C. Rapid Prototyping and MVPs:
 When speed to market is crucial, and you need to deploy quickly without managing infrastructure.
 Example: A startup launching a simple API to validate a business idea.
-Small Teams or Limited DevOps Expertise:
+D. Small Teams or Limited DevOps Expertise:
 Ideal for teams with more app development experience than infrastructure management.
 Example: A team of frontend developers deploying backend functions without needing deep infra knowledge.
-Cost-Effective and Autoscaling Apps:
+E. Cost-Effective and Autoscaling Apps:
 Suitable when you want automatic scaling without managing VMs or containers.
 Example: A social media bot that scales based on API request volumes.
-Single-Cloud Deployments (AWS, GCP, Azure):
+F. Single-Cloud Deployments (AWS, GCP, Azure):
 Best if you’re committed to a serverless stack on a single cloud provider.
 Example: An analytics app using AWS Lambda, S3, and Kinesis.